azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 navigation_levels: 3
 ---

-# Product Hands-on Lab - Platform engineering with Backstage
+# Product Hands-on Lab - Platform engineering with Backstage and Azure Kubernetes Service

 Welcome to this Platform engineering with Backstage Workshop.
 At its core, platform engineering is about constructing a solid and adaptable groundwork that simplifies and accelerates the development, deployment, and operation of software applications.
 The goal is to abstract the complexity inherent in managing infrastructure and operational concerns, enabling dev teams to focus on crafting code that adds direct value to the mission.